PhaserEditor2D/PhaserEditor/docs/canvas.rst

 	/* --- end generated code --- */
 	// -- user code here --

 To create a State scene click in the main menu the ``File → New → State File`` option, it opens the State File wizard.
 The first page of that wizard asks for the parent folder and the name of the scene.
-Usually we create a ``WebContent/assets/canvas`` folder where to place all the scenes and prefabs, but you are free to use any folder inside the ``WebContent`` directory.
+Usually, we create a ``WebContent/assets/canvas`` folder where to place all the scenes and prefabs, but you are free to use any folder inside the ``WebContent`` directory.
 In the next picture we use ``Level`` as the name of the scene, that will create a ``Level.canvas`` file.
 This is very important: the name of the file will be used to create the name of the state class.

 .. image:: images/NewStateWizard_FilePage.png
 	:alt: State wizard (file page)